OptimalBI/optimal-spyglass-open-source/README.md

 ## Patched issues: ##
 Please see the change log below.

-## Feedback, suggestions, bugs: ##
+## Feedback, suggestions, bugs, contributions: ##
-Please submit these to GitHub issue tracking at https://github.com/OptimalBI/optimal-spyglass-open-source/issues
+Please submit these to GitHub issue tracking at https://github.com/OptimalBI/optimal-spyglass-open-source/issues or join us in developing OptimalSpyglass by forking the project and then making a pull request!

 ## Change log: ##